Joseph Graham (North Carolina soldier): Military service

 Severely wounded at the Battle of Charlotte on September 26, 1780.
 Graham was in many battles and skirmishes during the American Revolution including the actions at Stono, Charlotte, Cowan's Ford, Pyle's Defeat, Clapp's Mill, Raft Swamp, Moore's Plantation, Brick House, Seven Creeks and the Evacuation of Wilmington.

 During the War of 1812, he was selected as a brigadier general to lead a brigade of North Carolina and South Carolina militia.
 As part of his service, Graham directed the construction of Fort Bainbridge located on the Federal Road in the Mississippi Territory (modern day Alabama).

 After the wars, he assisted Archibald D. Murphey in preparation of a book on the history of North Carolina.
 Although the book was never completed, his manuscripts were included in the North Carolina archives and were compiled into a book by William A. Graham in 1904.
 This book includes a sketch of Joseph.
 A copy of a portrait of Joseph was made in the early 1800s.

 Death

-He died on November 12, 1836 in Vesuvius Furnace, Lincoln County, North Carolina.
+He died on November 12, 1836, at his home, Vesuvius Furnace, in Catawba Springs, Lincoln County, North Carolina.
 He was buried at the Machpelah Presbyterian Church Cemetery in Lincolnton, Lincoln County, North Carolina.